marcoguerri/marcoguerri.github.io/_drafts/2016-03-21-tales-of-mistery-and-pxelinux.markdown

 udp_send: ip_output_if (,,,,IP_PROTO_UDP,)
 {% endhighlight %}

-Everything seemed to be working correctly.
-In fact, netconn_send was returning 0, no error whatsoever.
-Some more digging was necessary...
-From the trace above, it was clear that the maximum call depth was reached with *mbox_post*, which was then returning without any error message.
-The function was appending the outgoing message on a list and it was increasing a semaphore to allow the main thread (*tcpip_thread* in core/lwip/src/api/tcpip.c) to service the data.
-At this point, the relevant call trace initiated by the main thread was the following
+*netconn_send* was returning 0,
+no error whatsoever.
+From the trace above, it was clear that the maximum call depth was reached with *mbox_post*, which was also returning successfully.
+The function was appending the outgoing message on a list and it was increasing a semaphore to allow the main thread (*tcpip_thread* in core/lwip/src/api/tcpip.c) to service outgoing data.
+At this point, the relevant call trace initiated by the main thread was the following:

 {% highlight console linenos %}
 do_send [core/lwip/src/api/api_msg.c]